 - Another option is to hike the Inca Trail.
 This is a more challenging option but also a lot more rewarding.
 The hike takes about four days, and you will camp along the way.
 On the fourth day, you will reach Machu Picchu.

-- If you are feeling adventurous, you can hike an alternative hike to Machu Picchu, such as the Salkantay Trek to Machu Picchu.
-This is a more challenging route, but it is doable by anybody in a moderate physical condition.
-You will need to be in good physical condition.
+- If you are feeling adventurous, you can take an alternative hike to Machu Picchu, such as the Salkantay Trek to Machu Picchu.
+This is a more challenging route, so you will need to be in good physical condition.

 No matter how you choose to get to Machu Picchu from Cusco, it will be a fantastic experience.